Commitment to Diversity, Equity and Inclusion

 All that said — we still have a long way to go.

 Having discussed our internal needs with Chroma and the McKinney leadership team, and following advice from our external advisory board, I feel energized and prepared to build on our commitment to diversity, equity and inclusion.
 To start, we’re going to respond to the call put forward by SIX HUNDRED & RISING and take steps to help “rebuild the industry into a better version of itself.”
 I acknowledge that the challenges that BIPOC employees face within our industry are systemic and I’m committed to doing my part to change that.
 In particular, it is critical that we strive to employ more Black people on our leadership team and throughout our creative department, as these are two areas where a more diverse point of view is needed and will have the most sustainable impact.
-Below you’ll see the current demographic makeup of McKinney, which is our baseline as of today.
+Below you’ll see the current demographic makeup of McKinney, which we will continue to update here on a quarterly basis.

 In order to provide more access for Black people looking to break into the industry, we’re sponsoring ONE SCHOOL, an online portfolio school for Black creatives.
 The program is free for the students, who will learn from some of the top creatives in our industry, with a focus on Black tutors, lecturers and mentors.
 Throughout the semester, there will be considerable effort on networking and job placement, which is of course critical to drive real change.